All posts by admin

 Key Rules for Cookie Policies on U.S. Websites

-• What types of cookies are used
+• Identify what types of cookies are used (essential, analytics, or marketing)

-• What data do they collect.
+• Explain what data they collect

 CCPA Compliance